2010 NRCS SNOTEL Permit Reissuance and Site Installation

 Proposal to enhance habitat for bull trout and spring Chinook in the South Fork McKenzie and Roaring Rivers through addition of large woody material, and closure of vehicle access to some dispersed campsites near rivers to improve water quality.

-Harvest of about 4.0 MMBF of timber fomr the South Pyramid Creek subdrainage.
-Sale is considering regeneration and thinning harvest methods.
-No new road construction; an existing logger's spur road will be reopened.
+Harvest of about 4.0 MMBF of timber from the South Pyramid Cr. subdrainage and is considering regeneration and thinning harvest methods.
+No new road construction an existing logger's spur road will be reopened.

 South Salmon Trail Reroutes